Updating the Application

 Updating Packages managed via Composer (frequently)

-Everything under /vendor is managed by composer.
-If you delete it and run composer install everything will be re-instated as before.
+is managed by composer.
+If you delete it and run composer install

-To see the all installed packages you can run composer show.
+To see the all installed packages you can run composer show

-Which packages are required and with which version is specified through the composer.json file which includes the direct dependencies and their supported version ranges.
-The composer.lock file tracks the exact versions of all direct and indirect dependencies.
-The composer.lock is required so you will get the exact same files again if you install the app on a different machine.
+is required so you will get the exact same files again if you install the app on a different machine.

-With composer outdated you can see wich packages have newer versions available and with composer update you can update all packages to their newest version, assuming they fall into the version ranges allowed in composer.json.
+you can update all packages to their newest version, assuming they fall into the version ranges allowed in composer.json

-If a package doesn't get updated despite a newer version being available you can run composer why <package-name> to see why the version can't be changed.
+If a package doesn't get updated despite a newer version being available you can run composer why <package-name>

 For more details on composer see the composer book